CadenFinley/CJsShell/docs/reference/editing.md

 CJ's Shell uses isocline's unified `ic_readline()` API for input, which provides:

 **Inline Right Text:**
-Some prompts may display additional information on the right side of the input line (configured by themes).
+Prompts can display additional information on the right side of the input line when you embed markup in `RPS1`/`RPROMPT` or inject text via `PROMPT_COMMAND`.

 **Initial Input:**
 Commands can pre-populate the input buffer (used by `fc` command for editing).